 3.5.
-Recognition of income and expenditure
+Revenue and expenses recognition

-Revenues are recognized when it is probable that future economic benefits will flow into the entity and these benefits can be measured reliably.
+Revenue is recognized when it is probable that future economic benefits will flow into the entity and these benefits can be measured reliably.

 The revenue is measured at the fair value of the consideration received and it is net of value added tax, returns, rebates and any kind of reduction after limiting the sales within the Group.